Lakes on Mars: Argyre basin

 The Argyre basin was created by a giant impact that occurred 70 million years after the Hellas impact.
 It is suspected to have contained a lake early in the history of Mars.
 The Argyre basin is in the Argyre quadrangle.
 At least three river valleys (Surius Vallis, Dzigal Vallis, and Palacopus Vallis) drain into it from the south.
 After the Argyre lake froze solid, the ice formed eskers which are visible today.

 An article written by 22 researchers in Icarus concluded that the impact that formed the Argyre basin probably struck an ice cap or a thick permafrost layer.
 Energy from the impact melted the ice and formed a giant lake that eventually sent water to the North.
 The lake's volume was equal to that of Earth's Mediterranean Sea.
 The deepest part of the lake may have taken more than a hundred thousand years to freeze, but with the help of heat from the impact, geothermal heating, and dissolved solutes it may have had liquid water for many millions of years.
 Life may have developed in this time.
-This region shows a great deal of evidence of glacial activity with flow features, crevasse-like fractures, drumlines, eskers, tarns, aretes, cirques, horns, U-shaped valleys, and terraces.
+This region shows a great deal of evidence of glacial activity with flow features, crevasse-like fractures, drumlins, eskers, tarns, aretes, cirques, horns, U-shaped valleys, and terraces.
 Because of the shapes of Argyre sinuous ridges, the authors concluded that they are eskers.

-Ritchey Crater
+Ritchey crater

-Ritchey Crater is a crater in the Coprates quadrangle.
+Ritchey is a crater in the Coprates quadrangle.
 It is 79 km in diameter and was named after George W. Ritchey, an American astronomer (1864–1945).
 There is strong evidence that it was once a lake.

 Ritchey Crater has been suggested as a landing site for a Mars Rover.
 A thick sequence of sedimentary deposits that include clay is found in the crater.
 Clay deposits indicate that water was probably present for a time.
 The presence of fluvial features along crater wall and rim, as well as alluvial/fluvial deposits, support the idea of much water being present at some time in the past.